 On 4 December 2018, an Amendment Agreement has been signed between FEFAM and the Company.
 The Parties agreed that the conversion price shall be CHF 1.50 per share.
-FEFAM also agreed to convert the entire Facility D1 (kCHF 5'092) and Facility D2 (kCHF 6'000).
+FEFAM also agreed to convert the entire Facility D1 (kCHF 5'092) and Facility D2 (kCHF 6'000), facility D2 being made convertible under the amendment signed on 4 December 2018

-On 11 December 2018, the shareholders approved at the Extraordinary General Meeting ("EGM") as part of a financial restructuring plan, the proposed ordinary capital increase in the form of a Debt-to-Equity-Conversion. kCHF 54'692 have been converted into equity with effect as at 12 December 2018, including Facility D1 for kCHF 5'092 and Facility D2 for kCHF 6'000.
+On 11 December 2018, the shareholders approved at the Extraordinary General Meeting ("EGM 2018") as part of a financial restructuring plan, the proposed ordinary capital increase in the form of a Debt-to-Equity-Conversion. kCHF 54'692 have been converted into equity with effect as at 12 December 2018, including Facility D1 for kCHF5'092 and Facility D2 for kCHF 6'000.